-1. Ensure slopes greater than 25 degrees in steepness should remain predominantly in forest cover.
-Development on these areas should be permitted only if it can be demonstrated that development will have safe access and not be detrimental to the environment.
+1. Ensure slopes greater than 30% in steepness should remain predominantly in forest cover.
+Development in these areas should be permitted only if it can be demonstrated that development will have safe access and not be detrimental to the environment.